 What promotions are available at Virgin Games?

-If you’ve never played at an online casino before, then you can snap your online casino virginity here with a pleasant 200% bonus up to £200 by joining Virgin Games.
-This only applies to your very first deposit, and the maximum amount you can load to qualify for the bonus is £100.
+If you’ve never played at an online casino before, then you can snap your online casino virginity here with a pleasant offer: when you deposit and play £10, you will receive 30 Bonus Spins on Virgin Games.
+This only applies to your very first deposit, and the maximum amount you can load to qualify for the bonus is those 30 spins.
 The minimum is a tenner.

 Oh well, if you love your bingo, you’re going to have fun grinding out this offer!
 You have thirty days in which to meet your wagering requirements.